Skip to main content

 CloudNativePG Recipe 8: Participating in PostgreSQL 17 Testing Program in Kubernetes

 Join the PostgreSQL 17 testing program using Kubernetes and CloudNativePG!
-With the recent release of PostgreSQL 17 Beta 1, our community has made operand container images available for testing.
+With the recent release of PostgreSQL 17 Beta, our community has made operand container images available for testing.
 This article guides you through deploying a PostgreSQL 17 cluster, selecting specific Debian versions, and verifying installations.
 Perfect for developers in early stages, your participation will help identify and fix bugs before the final release.
 Get involved and ensure PostgreSQL 17 is robust and ready for production, even in Kubernetes!

 … or thanks to Kubernetes! ;)

 If you’re interested in trying CloudNativePG on your laptop, follow “CNPG Recipe #1 - Setting Up Your Local Playground in Minutes” and adjust the image name in the cluster definition as described in the rest of this article.
+Additionally, consider testing CloudNativePG 1.24.0 RC1, which includes support for some PostgreSQL 17 features.

 My personal recommendation goes to all application developers who are now at the early stage of their application development process and planning to go into production sometime next year: start using PostgreSQL 17 in your tests now.